bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 tags: [Hugo]
 ---

 The folder structure lays the foundation for the website structure.
-The theme relies on Hugo’s page bundle features.
 {.p-first} <!--more-->

 It may take a little while to get your head around Hugo’s content structure.
-It’s helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein are rendered as straightforward and fast as possible.
+It’s helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein are rendered as straightforwardly as possible.
 Organizational overhead is avoided — small details matter instead.
-Efficiency is Hugo’s greatest achievement but also the reason for misunderstandings.
 {.inline}

 {{< mnote >}}
-Besides Markdown, Hugo also offers to process HTML files, data files, and other formats.
+This theme focuses on Markdown content.
+But Hugo also offers to process HTML files, data, and many other content formats.
 {{< /mnote >}}

 ## Folder structure